dragoscv/firewand/README.md

 # Firewand

 Firewand is a modular Firebase utility library for simplifying interactions with Firebase services such as Analytics, Auth, Firestore, Storage, and Stripe payments.
 It provides a set of hooks and functions for common Firebase operations and integrates with Stripe for handling payments and subscriptions.
-Firewand is designed to be used with React applications and Next.js projects.
-It also supports Firebase Emulators for local development and testing.
+Firewand is designed to be used with React applications, Next.js projects, and React Native/Expo applications.

 [![npm version](https://badge.fury.io/js/firewand.svg)](https://badge.fury.io/js/firewand)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)